-Past work suggests that tax incentives, a common economic development tool employed by local governments, are bad policy but good politics: they fail to attract investment, but offer electoral returns for politicians who give them out.
-One explanation for this disconnect is that the costs of incentives are not transparent to taxpayers.
-We leverage a policy change that required local governments to begin reporting the costs of their incentives, GASB 77, to test whether transparency improves local economic development policy (e.g., reduces tax incentive use).
+Tax incentives for business investment, a common economic development tool employed by local governments, are often criticized as bad policy but good politics: they aren't cost-effect strategies to attract investment or create jobs, but offer electoral returns for politicians who give them out.
+Politicians claim credit for the benefits of incentive use but hide the costs of these incentives.
+Building on the literature on the "fiscal illusion," we theorize that making the costs of incentives transparent will reduce the use of these policy tools.
+We leverage a policy change that required local governments to begin reporting the costs of their tax incentives, GASB 77, to test whether transparency impacts local economic development policy (e.g., reduces tax incentive use).
 Using a difference-in-differences design, we estimate that GASB 77 had no discernible effect on local governments' use of tax incentives.
-We supplement our quantitative analysis with surveys of local politicians and heads of finance for municipalities as well as elite interviews with supporters of GASB 77.
-Our results suggest that transparency is a necessary-but not sufficient-condition for policy reform.
+We supplement our quantitative analysis with surveys of local politicians and heads of finance for municipalities, as well as elite interviews with supporters of GASB 77 and additional empirical tests on the role of media markets on incentive use.
+Our results suggest that transparency is only effective in the presence of pressure groups that can make use of the disclosed information.

 Governmental transparency has become a major policy initiative in countries around the world.
 Even in areas that are notoriously opaque, such as trade negotiations, there is increasing pressure to open up the policy process to the public.
 Transparency has been posited to accomplish everything from reducing corruption, to improving public policy, to increasing trust in government.
 Does transparency really accomplish these goals?

 In this paper we examine an exogenous change in U.S. transparency standards in a major policy area: local economic development policy.
 In the United States, and in many countries around the world, governments offer individual companies financial incentives, such as tax breaks to relocate or expand operations.
 The most high profile case was in 2017, when U.S. technology giant Amazon began searching for a U.S. municipality in which to locate its second headquarters (dubbed "Amazon HQ2").
-The competition was intense; Amazon claimed to receive bids from 238 U.S. municipalities, each one a detailed document touting the municipality's suitability for a new Amazon HQ.
+The competition was intense; Amazon claimed to receive bids from 238 North American municipalities, each one a detailed document touting the municipality's suitability for a new Amazon HQ.
 Cities competed to offer Amazon the largest and most attractive tax incentive package: for example, Newark, New Jersey offered a package (endorsed by NJ governor Chris Christie) worth nearly \$7 billion.1

-Although this is an extreme example, local politicians frequently offer tax incentives in attempt to woo other companies as well; Bartik (2017) estimates that U.S. municipalities gave out \$45 billion dollars in incentives in 2015.
+Although this is an extreme example, local politicians frequently offer tax incentives in an attempt to woo other companies as well; Bartik (2017) estimates that U.S. municipalities gave out \$45 billion dollars in incentives in 2015.
 The economic logic of the firm specific incentives is that the new jobs and capital expenditure that investing firms bring to town outweigh the cost of forgone tax revenue.
 However, a wealth of academic evidence suggests that such incentives do not play a major role in firms' location decisions; rather, firms look for favorable labor markets and geographic locations (Jensen and Malesky, 2018).